JLPM22/JLPM22-web/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-Recent Ph.D. graduate specializing in character animation and artificial intelligence for virtual humans.
+I am a recent Ph.D. graduate specializing in character animation and artificial intelligence for virtual humans.
 Currently a Research Intern at Meta Reality Labs, with previous experience at the Max Planck Institute for Informatics and a tech startup, where I contributed to motion capture and animation pipelines.
 Passionate about applying state-of-the-art technology to create the next generation of characters for games, film, and interactive media.

-My research interests are **generative AI**, **deep learning**, **character animation**, **computer graphics** and **XR/VR**.